Klejdis2003/BuddyLand/README.md

 Important:
 The purpose of this project was just to work with graphs and data structure analysis, so I just created the class and not an actual running app.
-The test folder is there to compare the performance of a SortedArrayList and a TreeSet, that's how I decided which data structure to use.
+The test folder is there to compare the performance of a SortedArrayList and a TreeSet, that's how the decision of which data structure to use was made.